hneutr/nvimux/README.md

 It does so by mapping tmuxs keybindings to neovim, using its windows, buffers and terminals.

-### Support nvimux
-Support nvimux development by sending me some bitcoins at `137gRFaXxJmyV23FA9PZZ6Fp8Pvs11gPPV`.

 ## Configuring

 Nvimux is built on [lua](https://github.com/neovim/neovim/pull/4411), meaning that you must use a somewhat recent version of neovim.

-For the older version, based on viml, refer to [the legacy branch](https://github.com/hkupty/nvimux/tree/legacy).
-The legacy branch won't be maintained but will be kept for those who prefer it.

 To configure nvimux, you can use both lua and viml to configure, though the first is much preferred.